This is a past event that has already taken place. Sorry if you missed it, find out about future events on our what's on page.

 This event has moved to The Old Bell, 51 Sadler Gate, Derby, DE1 3NQ.

-Existing ticket holders for The Guildhall Theatre can use their tickets or request a refund.
+Existing ticket holders for The Guildhall Theatre can use their tickets.

 "iconic, ground-breaking, progressive and all-round brilliant” Lynette Fay, BBC Radio Ulster, January 2018